 The rotator cuff isn’t a single body part.
-It’s actually made up of four separate muscle groups that work together to allow a range of motion in your shoulder.
-When your rotator cuff is injured, you can lose the ability to raise or extend your arm, which makes many basic tasks impossible.
-If you think you might be suffering from a torn rotator cuff caused by an auto accident, you should contact our experienced car accident lawyers to talk about the possibility of getting compensated.
-In the meantime, this article will help you understand how rotator cuff injuries are caused and treated, and what to expect on the road to recovery.
+It comprises four separate muscle groups that work together to allow a range of motion in your shoulder.
+When your rotator cuff is injured, you cannot raise or extend your arm, making many basic tasks impossible.

 Causes and Symptoms of Torn Rotator Cuff Injuries

 Torn rotator cuffs are very common in athletes and are often associated with sporting accidents.
 However, sports aren’t the only cause of torn rotator cuff injuries.
 Car accidents are another common culprit, particularly in high-speed collisions.
 The greater the force exerted in the crash, the greater the risk of a serious shoulder injury.
 Like whiplash neck injuries, torn rotator cuffs are most frequently caused by rear-end collisions.
 As the driver grips the steering wheel, the impact of the striking vehicle drives powerful forces through the back and shoulders, causing damage to tissue beneath the skin.
 When tendons and muscle fibers are pushed beyond their limits, they can physically tear apart, resulting in a torn rotator cuff injury.
 The most apparent symptoms of a torn rotator cuff are shoulder pain, stiffness, and loss of strength or mobility when attempting to lift or stretch your arm.
 You may also notice a few related symptoms and effects, which can include:

 - A popping sound or sensation in your shoulder.